APISuite/apisuite-extension-ui-types/README.md

 ### Generate documentation

 When you build the project (using `npm run build`), it also generates [TypeDoc](https://typedoc.org/) documentation in the `docs/` folder.
-The idea would be to have that documentation served using GitHub Pages but it's not possible to have private GitHub Pages.
-So, you can simply generate the docs and view them locally using your browser, for now.
+This allows us to have that documentation served using GitHub Pages.

+To publish the updated documentation to GitHub Pages, run

+    npm run deploy-docs

 ### NPM scripts